FIELD AUDIT · YEET/RISKY-CLICK

 The Yeet risky click mechanic is a brand-specific press-your-luck variant.
 The fairness layer (HMAC-SHA256 derivation of the per-click bust outcome) is identical to the reference Stake originals implementation.
 The fairness reproduction routine works the same way.

-Even though the per-RTP figures are pending, the per-click fairness verification is fully functional at Yeet.
-The standard seven-step routine applies (see the seven-step replay walkthrough for the cross-brand walkthrough).
+Even though the per-RTP figures are pending, the per-click fairness reproduction is fully functional at Yeet.
+The standard seven-step routine applies (see the seven-step reproduction walkthrough for the cross-brand walkthrough).
 The Yeet-specific application:

 Yeet Risky Click fairness verification routine